Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

 In fact, \textsc{Factual} (38\%) and \textsc{Perceived Contribution} (30\%) were the most mentioned regions, followed by \textsc{Recognition} (12\%).
-None of the other regions across all quadrants had more than 10\% responses.
-These responses reflect that in OSS, while making contributions matters, the way that others (community, peers, society) value the contributions is also an important indicator of success.
+None of the other regions across all quadrants had more than 10\% of responses.
+These responses reflect that, in OSS, while contributions matter, the way that others (community, peers, society) value the contributions is also an important indicator of success.

 Respondents who identified \textsc{Factual Contribution} as a definition of success emphasized that the number, size, and frequency of contributions can be objective concepts to quantify a significant contribution to the community.
 They defined success as \textit{``finding a way to sustainably contribute"} (S25), or being \textit{``someone who is able to regularly contribute"} (S11) and \textit{``spending time on the project often"} (S68).
-By doing so, a successful contributor is the one who provides \textit{``a wide spectrum contributions"} (S6).
-Moreover, respondents identified different types of contributions for contributors in different project-centric or community-centric roles \cite{trinkenreich2020pathways}, as mentioned by S2: \textit{``Successful contributors add or change major features, and organize the community"}.
+A successful contributor is one who provides \textit{``a wide spectrum of contributions"} (S6).
+Moreover, respondents identified various types of contributions for contributors in different project-centric or community-centric roles \cite{trinkenreich2020pathways}, as mentioned by S2: \textit{``Successful contributors add or change major features, and organize the community"}.

-Those who considered \textsc{Perceived Contribution} as their meaning of success emphasized the importance of their contribution such as, publishing and maintaining software that is used by and useful to a lot of people.
+Those who considered \textsc{Perceived Contribution} as success emphasized the importance of their contribution, such as publishing and maintaining software that is used by and useful to a lot of people.
 According to S136, the perceived value of their contribution could be measured by \textit{``how many people have used the OSS code and how much value has it created"}.
 Some of these definitions of success in OSS included: \textit{``someone who publishes and maintains software that is useful for a lot of people or for the user community"} (S3) and \textit{``when the software solves and helps real world problems"} (S169).

 Finally, our respondents reflected many different perceptions of success related to \textsc{Recognition} in their community; which included \textit{``having a high number of stars on the own repository in GitHub''} (S58 and S109), \textit{``receiving donations''} (S21), and \textit{''being invited for conference invites/talks''} (S16).